-Not to mention the fact that you can use it as a combat weapon in the event that you find yourself in unfriendly territory.
+Not to mention the fact that you can use it as a combat weapon for self-defense in the event that you find yourself in unfriendly territory.
 They won’t expect you to take your walking stick (shovel) and turn it into a machete.
 Most of these shovels are sharp enough to cut pretty deep.

 We understand that a survival shovel might not be at the top of everyone’s list, but we highly recommend making some room for it.
-Multifunctional tools will be very important when all hell breaks loose and this is a great way to limit the amount of gear you have to carry.
+Multifunctional tools will be very important when all hell breaks loose and this is a great way to limit the amount of survival gear you have to carry.